 Precautionary Statements: P261-P301+P310a-P304+P340-P312a-P405-P501a

 Avoid breathing dust/fume/gas/mist/vapours/spray.
-IF SWALLOWED: IF INHALED: Remove to fresh air and keep at rest in a position comfortable for breathing.
+IF SWALLOWED: Immediately call a POISON CENTER/doctor IF INHALED: Remove to fresh air and keep at rest in a position comfortable for breathing.
+Call a POISON CENTER/doctor if you feel unwell.
 Store locked up.
 Dispose of contents/container in accordance with local/regional/national/international regulations.